FirstStreet/fsf_api_access_python/README.md

 <a name="csv-content"></a>
 #### [CSV File Content](#toc)
 The contents of the CSV file will follow similar formats as the `First Street Foundation API - V1.0 Overview and Dictionary`, but all lists will be expanded to a flat file.
 For any values that are null or not available, `<NA>` will be used.

+If any of the input FSIDs are invalid, a `valid_id` column will appear with the invalid FSIDs marked with `False`

 Ex:
 ```csv